arrowarchive/Old-Arrowarchive/docs/mainmenu/FAQ.md

 **Yes! this applies mostly to character artists, but I frequently refer to [*Senshistock*](https://www.deviantart.com/senshistock/gallery) when drawing poses.
 They have references for all genders and body types, and I highly recommend them.
 I also recommend [*SketchDaily*](http://reference.sketchdaily.net/en), as they have pose references in addition to photos of certain parts (ex. hands), a variety of animals, and a small library of plants.**

-I will update this question if I find more resources, but if you are struggling to find a certain pose, **why not do it yourself?** If you have a camera, tripod, and maybe some friends willing to assist you, it could help you get the result you're looking for.
+(I will update this question if I find more resources, but if you are struggling to find a certain pose, **why not do it yourself?** If you have a camera, tripod, and maybe some friends willing to assist you, it could help you get the result you're looking for)

 **[Back to Main >>>](https://arrowarchive.github.io/The-Arrowarchive/index)**